-&lt;sup>4 Often the Great Commission is located only in verse 19 and is thereby, cut off from the rest (verses 16-20) of the context.
+4 Often the Great Commission is located only in verse 19 and is thereby, cut off from the rest (verses 16-20) of the context.
 Doxology is at the heart of Mission.
 After all, the Great Commission is the Mission of God.
 One must spend time in the 'worship' of God before one is 'sent' to make disciples of the Triune God.
 Viewing mission as a mandate of the Church separate from the context of the worship of God has led to an unfortunate separation of the mission of God from the character of God.
 The Great Commission is the missio dei.

-&lt;sup>5 Darrell L. Guder (editor), Missional Church: A Vision for the Sending of the Church in North America, (Grand Rapids, Michigan: Wm.
+5 Darrell L. Guder (editor), Missional Church: A Vision for the Sending of the Church in North America, (Grand Rapids, Michigan: Wm.
 B. Eerdmans, 1998); Lesslie Newbigin, One Body, One Gospel, One World: The Christian Mission Today, (New York International Missionary Council, 1958); Lesslie Newbigin, Sign of the Kingdom, (Grand Rapids, Michigan: Wm.
 B. Eerdmans, 1980); Lesslie Newbigin, The Other Side of 1984: Questions for the Churches, (Geneva: World Council of Churches, 1984); Lesslie Newbigin, "The Open Secret: An Introduction to the Theology of Mission," (Grand Rapids, Michigan: Wm.
 B. Eerdmans, 1995).

-is to blame.
-While that may be true on one level, a deeper and more profound diagnosis would reveal that an incomplete Trinitarian concept of God touches the very nerve of our ecclesial failures.
-Failure to ground the being and mission of the Church in the mission and character of the Triune God has often rendered confused and conflated attempts in narrating the epiphanies of God, in the Story of Incarnation and Pentecost, sometimes severing the Head from the Body in our ecclesiologies.
+6 This critique and insight has been shaped by: Robert W. Jenson's argument in Unbaptized God The Basic Flaw in Ecumenical Theology (Minneapolis: Fortress Press, 1992).
+The late Colin E. Gunton made a similar argument one year earlier in The Promise of Trinitarian Theology being and mission of the Church in the mission and character of the Triune God has often rendered confused and conflated attempts in narrating the epiphanies of God, in the Story of Incarnation and Pentecost, sometimes severing the Head from the Body in our ecclesiologies.
 When the Church fails to understand the work of Christ and the Spirit as the missio dei, then the Church's service of the Gospel will not live after the likeness of Triune love, because the Church has dislodged the mission of God from the character of God.